 - Two days watching Jeopardy! enough to memorize it.

-- Six days stalking various townspeople, in order to learn there lives well enough to account for there whereabouts in future re-livings of the day.
+- Six days stalking various townspeople, in order to learn their lives well enough to account for their whereabouts in future re-livings of the day.

 - Another 100 days exploring the town, and learning enough about Rita (his work colleague and love interest) to craft a perfect date.